maiabennett/DLMS/documentation.md

 ### Comp
 - <ins>compID</ins> (primary key): The identifier for a compensation matrix (ex., immunoNKcomp), ideally corresponding in name to its associated flow panel (ex., immunoNK).
 This field is inputted as a string constrained to 14 characters.
 This cannot be adjusted once entered unless accessed from the back end, so spell carefully.
 - matrix: The file name of the compensation matrix (typically, with a .mtx file format).
-This field is inputted as a
+This field is inputted as a string constrained to 20 characters and can be easily adjusted at any time.
-- path:
+- path: The current file path of the compensation matrix in the Denton Lab OneDrive.
+This field is inputted as a string constrained to 300 characters and can be easily adjusted at any time.
+The easiest way to locate and input a file path is to locate the compensation file, right click, and select 'Copy as path', removing the file name itself before submitting.
+NOTE: All paths must be entered using forward slashes (/.../...) or data input and update attempts will fail due to MySQL syntax requirements.

 ### Flowpanel
 - <ins>FLID</ins> (primary key):